chen-harrison/slambot/README.md

 - First implementation used 4-directional distance, then moved to infinity norm, but I may continue to modify it to improve performance

 ### *A\* Search*
-In its current state, ``a_star.cpp`` currently holds a 4-directional A search algorithm that allow the robot to move around its environment as it maps it out.
+In its current state, ``a_star.cpp`` currently holds a 4-directional A\* search algorithm that allow the robot to move around its environment as it maps it out.
 - **Cost:** 4-directional distance from the starting point
 - **Heuristic:** 4-directional distance to goal with additional obstacle distance penalty if value from obstacle distance grid falls below threshold value; grows exponentially with decreasing distance

+In ``exploration.cpp``, the A\* search is used to plan paths to "frontiers", which are a series of adjacent cells on the edge of unknown cells and known free cells that are accessible to the robot through known free space.

+## Full Implementation
+While the code in its current state does not work perfectly, the complete system should operate as follows:
+- Starting in unknown environment, scan surroundings in place and find nearest frontier using Euclidean distance
+- Calculate midpoint of the frontier and use a breadth-first search to find closest free cell to it
+- Plan path, then start moving along it
+- When distance from path start is more than half of distance to goal, update list of frontiers using new map understanding and plan path to closest one - could be same one as before, or different
+- Continue updating frontier list and path with same logic until target free cell is reached
+- Find closest frontier and repeat
+- When no frontiers remain, plan path and return to start point

+### *Issues to be fixed*
+- 4-directional path/movement is slow and noisy, causing robot localization error to accumulate
+- Localization error causes robot to get stuck on walls it thinks are farther away
+- Unable to properly resolve final frontier, partically due to noisy mapping caused by poor localization